Find Cheap Auto Insurance Quotes in Your Area

 Most insurance policies offer a basic tradeoff between the deductible and the premium: higher deductibles mean less coverage and lower premiums, while lower deductibles mean better protection but higher monthly charges.
 The deductible is the out-of-pocket maximum that an insured customer must pay before insurance kicks in.

 The amount of your insurance deductible is up to you to decide, based on your priorities.
 If you're retired and want to reduce your monthly premium, picking a higher deductible will help.
 However, keep in mind that a higher deductible means taking more risk onto your own shoulders.

 6. Compare quotes

 If you've been with your insurance company for several years, you may be receiving a loyalty discount.
 You could also be receiving a discount if you've bundled multiple policies under the same insurer.
 These are both strong incentives to stay with your current insurance company.

 However, the insurance industry is highly competitive, and many insurers are willing to offer reduced rates in order to win your business.
-If you're unsatisfied with your current rates, compare quotes from a few of the best insurance companies in your area to see if you could get a better deal elsewhere.
+If you're unsatisfied with your current rates, compare quotes from a few of the cheapest car insurance companies in your area to see if you could get a better deal elsewhere.
 Even if you don't switch, your current insurance company may offer you a discount just to retain your business.